AmiiThinks/rltoolkit/RLtoolkit/readme.txt

 rlitest2b is the random walk example with RLinterface2 rlittest3a is a simple test of RLinterface3 rlitest3b is the random walk example with RLinterface3

-Note: the arrangement of modules in this package is subject to change (and most likely will!) with future releases.

-To use:
-Move the RLtoolkit folder to your site-packages folder for Python You can then import as you would any other package
-	from RLtoolkit import Tiles.tiles as tiles
-        from RLtoolkit.traces import *
-        from RLtoolkit import *
-        etc.